Use a U-SQL database project to develop a U-SQL database for Azure Data Lake

 Set Database Source to the U-SQL database deployment package (.usqldbpack file) path.

 Enter the Database Name to create a database.
-If there is a database with the same name that already exists in the target Azure Data Lake Analytics account, all objects that are defined in the database project are created without recreating the database.
+If there's a database with the same name that already exists in the target Azure Data Lake Analytics account, all objects that are defined in the database project are created without recreating the database.

 Deploy U-SQL database by using the SDK

 PackageDeploymentTool.exe provides the programming and command-line interfaces that help to deploy U-SQL databases.
 The SDK is included in the U-SQL SDK NuGet package, located at